Only available in Google Ad Manager 360

-As previously mentioned, the PPID supplements, rather than replaces, other identifiers used by Google Ad Manager (e.g., cookies on a desktop environment, or resettable mobile advertising IDs like AdID and IDFA).
-In most cases, this means that a PPID-enabled ad request made to Google Ad Manager will be a multi-identifier request--it will contain a primary PPID identifier and a secondary desktop/mobile identifier.
+As previously mentioned, the PPID supplements, rather than replaces, other identifiers used by Google Ad Manager (for example, cookies on a desktop environment, or resettable mobile advertising IDs like AdID and IDFA).
+In most cases, this means that a PPID-enabled ad request made to Google Ad Manager will be a multi-identifier request—it will contain a primary PPID identifier and a secondary desktop/mobile identifier.

 This can affect Google Ad Manager behavior in a number of ways, detailed below.

 Segment membership is maintained independently for the secondary identifier and the PPID.
 When a multi-identifier request is received, the request is eligible to serve line items targeted to any of the combined segment membership across the two identifiers.

 A user visits a sports site or app that supports PPID for signed-in users but is not signed in.
 This user visits pages on the site or app that cause him to be added to an audience segment for basketball fanatics (segment S1).
 Since the user is not signed in, the secondary identifier is added to the audience segment.
 The user subsequently signs into the site or app, triggering the addition of a PPID on further ad requests.
 This particular user is known to be in the 25-34 age range, and his PPID was added to an age-based audience segment (segment S2) through batch identifier uploads.
 For any of the user's multi-identifier requests, line items targeted to segments S1 and/or S2 will be eligible to serve.